-#GP If a memory operand effective address is outside the CS, DS, ES, FS, or
+#GP If a memory operand effective address is outside the CS, DS, ES, FS, or GS segment limit.

-If a memory operand effective address is outside the CS, DS, ES, FS, or

-#SS(0) If a memory operand effective address is outside the SS segment limit.
+#GP(0) If the current privilege level is not 0.
+If a memory operand effective address is outside the CS, DS, ES, FS, or GS segment limit. #SS(0) If a memory operand effective address is outside the SS segment limit. #PF(fault-code) If a page fault occurs.